httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 * a host that is reflected in a `subjectAltName` of the connection's TLS certificate (using the wildcard rules defined in {{!RFC2818}}, Section 3.1), and
 * a port that reflects the connection's remote port on the client.

-If any of these requirements are violated, the client MUST ignore the field.
+If any of these requirements are violated, the client MUST ignore the field (but still continue processing the frame).

 See {{algo}} for an illustrative algorithm for processing ORIGIN frames.